How the Clash Ripped Up the Rule Book With ‘Sandinista!’

 The band essentially camped out in the studio at the time, running with whatever ideas came to them.
 "Some of those takes are the songs actually being written as they're going down," Strummer remembered.
 "Musicians were dropping in from all over New York.
 We were in there day and night.
 I never went to a bar or a nightclub or anything.
 I used to sleep under the piano.
 You couldn't get us out of the studio if you tried."
 They ended up with so much material that the constraints of a single LP was immediately ruled out by the band.

 Their previous record, London Calling, had been a double-album, and they decided to go one step further by making this one a triple-LP set.
 Convincing the record company would prove to be another matter, especially because the band wanted it to retail for the price of a single.
-“They said, ‘If you want to put out Sandinista! you have to do it for no royalties,’” Strummer told Uncut in a 1999 interview.
-“So we said, ‘OK, shove it up your bum, that’s what we’ll do.
+“They said, ‘If you want to put out Sandinista! you have to do it for no royalties,’" Strummer told Uncut in 1999.
+"So, we said, ‘OK, shove it up your bum, that’s what we’ll do.
 You think you’re calling our bluff – we’ll do it.’”

-From the opening of “The Magnificent Seven,” it’s clear that the Clash were off on a new adventure.
-Clearly inspired by their surroundings.
-Paul Simonon lays out an inspired funk bass while Strummer employs a vocal delivery born out of the new sounds of rap floating around New York City at the time.
-“Mick Jones is the king arranger,” said Strummer.
-“He was always looking to do the new thing.
-We just like hooked on to some of that vibe and made our own version of it.”
+From the opening of "The Magnificent Seven," it's clear the Clash were off on a new adventure.
+Inspired by their surroundings, Paul Simonon lays out an inspired funk bass while Strummer employs a vocal delivery born out of the new sounds of rap floating around New York City at the time.
+"Mick Jones is the king arranger," said Strummer.
+"He was always looking to do the new thing.
+We just like hooked on to some of that vibe and made our own version of it."

 Perhaps lost within the huge chunk of material is the fact that there are some truly great songs there, and yes, had it been a single LP, it would have been seen in a much different light.
 In addition to the aforementioned tunes, "The Call Up," "Rebel Waltz," "The Leader," "Washington Bullets," and "The Street Parade" all rank with the band's best work.
 While it's a lot to wade through, ultimately, it's well worth it.